-The inclusion criteria for the study were met by 160 subjects, with an equal distribution of 80 subjects seen on Mondays and 80 seen on Fridays.
+160 subjects met inclusion criteria for the study: 80 subjects seen on Mondays and 80 seen on Fridays.
 Demographics were similar between groups, except beta-lactam allergy was higher in the Monday cohort (Table 2).
-The median (IQR) age was 46 (28) years in the Monday cohort vs. 41 (25) years in the Friday cohort.
-The majority of subjects selfidentified as "other" race, and Hispanic ethnicity.
+The median (IQR) age was 46 (28) years in the Monday cohort vs 41 (25) years in the Friday cohort.
+The majority of subjects self-identified as "other" race, and Hispanic ethnicity.
 The second most common race/ethnicity was Black, Non-Hispanic.
 Less than 5% of participants identified as white and less than 1% identified as Asian.
-Of the subjects, 25 (16%) had diabetes and 33 (21%) were diagnosed with hypertension.
-Out of 27 (17%) subjects with an antibiotic allergy, 24 were allergic to beta-lactams, with a majority in the Monday cohort.
+25 (16%) subjects had diabetes, and 33 (21%) had hypertension.
+Out of 27

+(17%) subjects with an antibiotic allergy, 24 were allergic to beta-lactams, with a majority in the Monday